opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_8/report.md

 ## Other issues

 37     In his written submissions, the Husband points out that the Parties had in 2009 agreed to split household expenses equally following the sale of an apartment where each party received an equal share of the sale proceeds.
 He highlights that the Wife has only reimbursed him for her share of the household expenses up to March 2018.
-He seeks an order that:[\[note: 17\]](#Ftn_17)
+He seeks an order that:[^17]

 (a)     the Wife is to make payment for the reimbursement claims for the months of April 2018 to September 2018;